 Tax Court Lawyers in Athens

-Federal tax court is somewhat unique in that individuals who are not licensed attorneys in Alabama (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good familiarity of tax law.
+Federal tax court is somewhat unique in that individuals who are not licensed attorneys in Ohio (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good knowledge of tax law.
 Licensed lawyers do not need to take this exam to practice before tax court.

-Do I Need a Athens, Alabama Tax Attorney?
+Do I Need a Athens, Ohio Tax Attorney?